forem/forem/docs/tests/test-flags.md

 ### Elasticsearch Flags

-The two Elasticsearch flags are used when dealing with specs that will be hitting Elasticsearch.
-When running a spec that is going to interact with Elasticsearch you want Elasticsearch to be clean like your database.
-Since we dont have a "database cleaner" for Elasticsearch we have to do it manually.
+Two Elasticsearch flags that can be used when dealing with specs that will be hitting Elasticsearch.
+When running a spec that is going to interact with Elasticsearch, you want Elasticsearch to be clean like your database.
+Since we don't have a "database cleaner" for Elasticsearch, we have to do it manually.
-There are two ways we do it.
+There are two ways to do this:

-1. `elasticsearch: reset` - This will trigger a complete tear down and rebuild of Elasticsearch via this block.
+1. `elasticsearch: reset` - This will trigger a complete tear down and rebuild of Elasticsearch via a block.
 This takes time so it's not something you want to be doing unless you absolutely have to.

 ```ruby